KATT/envsafe/README.md

 - Make a readable summary of your issues
 - `console.error`-log an error
-- `window.alert()` with information about the missing envrionment variable if you're in the browser
+- `window.alert()` with information about the missing environment variable if you're in the browser
 - Throws an error (will exit the process with a code `1` in node)

-Can be overridden by the `reporter`-property
+Can be disabled with `ignoreErrors` option or customized with the `reporter` option

 ```ts
 const env = envsafe(